ALANGUAGE/pla/documentation.md

 MIT license 2015 (C) Helmut Guenther.
 This is the main documentation file for developers and programmers and will be continued...
 ##Introduction
-xxx means, that there is work to do.
-I call you to give enhancement.
+:round_pushpin:  means, that there is work to do.
+I call you to give enhancements.
-###Design considerations
+##PLA Language
+The language consists of:
+1. **comments** *//* ist the comment for one line. /* ... */ is a multiline comment.
+2. **preprocessor** directives starting with #. there are only two directives:  *define* and *include*.
+Define axchanges a constant name with a fixed number.
+Include works as in "C" and includes files.
+The include file **AR.C** is hardcoded and will always included.
+But PLA takes only the **needed** functions from AR.C to keep the file small and does not search for other things like variables.
+3. **global declarations** for *char*, *int* and *long*, which may be prefixed by *unsigned*.
+##Program Structure
 I do not like segments and selectors in developing x86 software.
 I love *flat binary files* like the old CP/M or the DOS COM files.
 But you have only 64 KB for your text segment.
 For big data I have found a solution (see below).
 Even the PLA compiler needs only 26 KB for the code and constant data and works.
 There is no need for a linker.
 You load the program without changing anything into memory and it starts at location 100h.
 Thats all.
 ####memory mapping of COM Flat Model
 All COM file starts with only one segment and setting all the segment registers to the same address.
 This is the beginning of the 64 kbyte block of memory you can work with.
 The segment registers never change as long as the program is running and you can forget about them.
 The loader sets *CS=DS=SS=ES* and sets the intraction pointer *IP* to 100h.
 The COM flat model is the "little brother" of protected mode flat model.